quarkslab/irma/docs/brain/install.rst

     [...]

 If everything has gone well, you should have installed the python application on your system.
-The next step install the other components it relies on and finally to configure it for your platform.
+The next step is to install the other components it relies on and finally to configure it for your platform.